 - Does the required qualifying payment of principal and interest include the terms of the HELOC and is it appropriately stress tested at the qualifying interest rate?

-Does the credit union’s Underwriting Policy require ratio analysis to assess a residential mortgage applicant’s risk of default, such as: percentage of unsecured debt to income; and Loan to Income Ratio (LTI)?
+Does the credit union’s Underwriting Policy require ratio analysis to assess a residential mortgage applicant’s risk of default including the use of various debt service ratios?

 Credit Decision and Loan Agreement